Home » Office 365 » Your Guide to Migrate Shared Mailbox to Office 365 Effectively!

 Calendar

 Recently, our organization has acquired a company.
 Both organizations are using Office 365 tenants, now our concern is to transfer data from O365 (from the acquired company) including O365 shared mailbox data.
 But, after searching on the internet we don’t have to find any way to migrate a shared mailbox to Office 365.
-If there is an automated migration tool, please suggest it.
+Can anyone help with this?

 —Edward loren

 A shared mailbox is a mailbox that can be accessed by more than one user.
-It allows members of the tenant to view, read, and respond to messages.
-A shared mailbox email address is not associated with a dedicated user account, which means there is no user name and password associated with a shared mailbox.
+It allows tenant members to view, read, and respond to messages.
+A shared mailbox email address is not associated with a dedicated user account, meaning no user name and password are associated with a shared mailbox.

-Users do not need to assign any license to the shared mailbox because the user of Office 365 tenant uses their accounts to access the shared mailbox.
+Users do not need to assign any license to the shared mailbox because the user of Office 365 tenant use their accounts to access the shared mailbox.

-Let us take a scenario to explain what a shared mailbox is in detail –
+Now, let us take a scenario to understand shared mailbox in depth –

 Assume that you are the Head of the Human Resources department of an organization where your assistant also needs to access your mailbox to manage the emails and accomplish the tasks, by using a shared mailbox you can assign access to them to manage your emails and contacts.